ifpe-cti/sires/README.md

 ## Licença
 MIT License (MIT)

-Copyright (C) 2019 SiReS Samuel Ferraz, Allan Bispo, Pedro Santana, Eric Sales
+Copyright (C) 2019 SIRES Samuel Ferraz, Allan Bispo, Pedro Santana, Eric Sales

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal